quii/learn-go-with-tests/hello-world/readme.md

 }
 ```

 What have we done here?
-In Go functions are _first class_, which means we can assign them as variables.
-We have refactored our assertion code into a function, which we can then re-use across our subtests.
+In Go you can declare functions inside other functions and then they can _close_ over other variables - in this case our `*testing.T`.

+We've written a function to do our assertion.
 This reduces duplication and improves readability of our tests.

 Now that we have a well-written failing test, let's fix the code, using the `else` keyword.